embulk/embulk/docs/eeps/draft-embulk-system-properties-and-embulk-home.md

 Plugin installation directories
 --------------------------------

-The plugin installation directories are the directories where Embulk loads plugins from.
+The plugin installation directories are the directories which Embulk loads plugins from.
 They are determined along with identifying the Embulk Home directory by the following rule, in priority from top to bottom.

-`gem_home` and `gem_path` are used for RubyGems-style plugins, in the same way with `GEM_HOME` and `GEM_PATH` of the official RubyGems. `m2_repo` is used for Maven-style plugins.
+`gem_home` and `gem_path` are used for RubyGems-style plugins, in the same way as `GEM_HOME` and `GEM_PATH` of the official RubyGems. `m2_repo` is used for Maven-style plugins.

 1. If Embulk System Properties `gem_home`, `gem_path`, and/or `m2_repo` are set by the command-line option `-X`, they are the plugin installation directories for each.
     * They would be absolute paths, or relative paths from the current working directory.